 Our Analysis and Test Results

-We've long been impressed with OXO's ability to create small, simple controls that somehow offer very clear functionality.
+We've long been impressed with the ability of OXO to create small, simple controls that somehow offer very clear functionality.
 The Conical Burr with Integrated Scale is no different.
-It has one large dial to adjust grind size, and one small dial for selecting the amount of grinds you want.
+It has one large dial to adjust grind size and one small dial for selecting the amount of grinds you want.
 You can choose your desired dose by cups or, thanks to the built-in scale, by grams.
-You can even program how much coffee is ground when you select 1-cup, so if you think the default 8 grams per cup is weak, you can adjust it to 10.
+You can even program how much coffee is ground when you select 1-cup, so if you think the default 8 grams per cup is too weak, you can adjust it to your liking.

 Our biggest complaint with the Conical Burr with Integrated Scale is its propensity to dump coffee grinds all over the counter.
-These grinds start flying about during the actual grinding process, where a surprising amount of coffee manages to miss the grinding cup and get strewn about.
-This problem gets even worse when grinding at coarser sizes (think French press).
-That problem continues as you pour the grinds from the grind cup into your brewing vessel, as the cup builds up a good amount of static during the grinding process, resulting in a lot of grinds clinging to it.
+These grinds start flying about during the actual grinding process, where a surprising amount of coffee manages to miss the grinding cup.
+This problem gets even worse when grinding at coarser sizes (think French press) and continues as you pour the grinds from the grind cup into your brewing vessel — the cup builds up a good amount of static during the grinding process, resulting in a lot of grinds clinging to it.
 Even if you employ plenty of patience and skill, it's really hard to get all of those charged grinds out of the cup without spilling at least some.

-The OXO BREW Conical Burr with Integrated Scale produces good, consistent coffee grinds, but drops the ball a bit when it comes to it cleanliness and noise attributes.
+The OXO BREW Conical Burr with Integrated Scale produces good, consistent coffee grinds but drops the ball a bit regarding cleanliness and noise attributes.

 — Max Mutter and Michelle Powell